 Many workers are also seeking remote job openings, so offering flexibility can be a way to attract top talent.

-Before you fully commit, there are a few things to consider to make sure your organization is ready for the permanent work from home switch.
+Before you fully commit to a remote working environment, there are a few things to consider to ensure your organization is ready for a remote work transition.

 Develop remote work policies

 If you're planning on offering your employees the ability to work from home, you'll need to draft a remote work policy.
-This allows you to outline where your employees can work, what tools and systems they'll be required to use, and how their workday might look.
+This allows you to outline where your employees can work, what tools and systems they'll have to use, and how their workday might look.

-Will your employees be allowed to work remotely full-time, or will they be required to occasionally have a physical presence at the office or a co-working space?
+Can your employees work remotely full-time, or will they occasionally need to have a physical presence at the office or coworking spaces?
 Will these options be available to your entire workforce or only certain employees?
-You'll need to set clear expectations before launching into permanent remote or hybrid work.
+You must set clear expectations before launching into permanent remote or hybrid work.

 Alter your communication style to fit a remote environment